 If you’re seeking divorce counseling with your (ex)-partner, insurance will not cover it in most cases, so you’ll be paying out of pocket.
 This is because insurance only pays for the treatment of medical diagnoses.
 You can expect to pay the same amount for divorce counseling as you would for marriage counseling, meaning it will range from $100-$250 per session, with a typical cost of $150 per session.

 You may be able to locate a provider that offers a sliding scale fee.
-Regardless, remember that although an additional expense during a divorce can be difficult, it’s often worth the money to improve the family’s emotional and mental well-being.
+Regardless, remember that, although an additional expense during a divorce can be difficult, it’s often worth the money to improve the family’s emotional and mental well-being.

 How to Find a Divorce Therapist

-What to Expect at Your First Session
+What to Expect at Your First Divorce Counseling Session

 Before treatment, all therapy begins with an assessment period.
 If you’re seeking divorce counseling as an individual, expect the therapist to spend the first session getting to know you, sharing necessary paperwork, and exploring your goals.
 They should also share information about themselves and let you ask questions.
 Before concluding, you’ll discuss next steps.
 If you’re seeking divorce counseling with your (ex)-partner, expect a similar process.